Growing up in a small town – or village – there are a few certainties.

-There was a corporate challenge with different winter events, such as wood chopping, curling, sponge hockey, big ball soccer, snow sculpture building, smooshing races and more.
+It was held on – usually – the coldest weekend in February or March with family friendly events.
+There was a corporate challenge with events such as wood chopping, curling, sponge hockey, big ball soccer, snow sculpture building, and smooshing races.

 Arborg would sometimes manage to snag a CKY-TV personality.
-One year cameras scanned one of the events and captured one of my school/skating friends chanting “Let’s go, Legion, let’s go.”
+One year cameras scanned one of the events and captured one of my school-skating friends and I chanting “Let’s go, Legion, let’s go.”
 When we realized the camera was on us, we were so excited!
 We were disappointed when it didn’t air that night, but still, it was a cool moment.

-Back then, the Arborg Winter Carnival wrapped with the Arborg Skating Club’s carnival/ice show, whichever word you prefer.
+Back then, the Arborg Winter Carnival wrapped with the Arborg Skating Club’s ice show.
 Complete with the crowning of the carnival queen and king.
 Eventually, the king was phased out, and same with the queen.

 Looking back on those carnivals, the rink was packed to capacity.
 People lined the arena walls and filled the stands.
 During the finale, there would be a balloon drop, and the skaters would be showered with balloons.
-Kids would jump over the boards (days before plexi glass) and they’d stomp on them.
-Of course, with toe picks, we’d pop a few as well.
+Kids would jump over the boards – because we didn’t have plexi-glass until the 1990s – and they’d stomp on the balloons.
+Of course, so would the toe picks.
+We had better success with our toe picks.

-Even then, parents, family, and friends froze in the stands as they cheered on their skater(s), who they blinded with their flash cameras.
-Parents thought this could be the only time their child would be dressed as a lollipop, baker, Irish girl, strawberry, gingerbread person, pirate, or lion.
-Such a priceless moment.
+Even with artificial ice, parents, family, and friends froze in the stands for an hour and a half, cheering on the skaters., blinding them with flash cameras.
+Capturing their child as a lollipop, baker, Irish girl, strawberry, gingerbread cookie, or lion.
+A priceless moment.

-Starting in 1989, skaters would step onto the ice with, “our next skater won a gold medal in the Interlake Interpretive Competition,” or “a bronze medal in elementary ladies at Regionals.”
-It’s a feeling of satisfaction and achievement.
+In 1989, a cool tradition started at the Arborg SC.
+Skater would hear, “our next skater won a gold medal in the Interlake Interpretive Competition,” or “a bronze medal in elementary ladies at Regionals” before their program.
+It was motivation and achievement.

-You wait for the Interlake Spectator to come out with the highlights of the winter carnival.
-It was a thrill to be in the paper.
-Local, provincial, or national, it didn’t matter.
+Our local paper, the Interlake Spectator, would cover the highlights of the winter carnival and the ice show.
+In a small town, it was a thrill to be in the paper.
+It was local, but hey, local, provincial, or national, it doesn’t matter.
 You’re in the paper.

-This year, the Arborg Skating Club will be holding their ice show on March 14.
-The theme is Just Dance 2014, and it will feature this generation of “our next skater won a gold medal at STARSkate provincials,” and “a silver medallist at STARSkate provincials” and “placed 10th in level 1 at the Manitoba Winter Games.”
+On March 14, 2014, Arborg Skating Club will be holding their ice show on March 14.
+The theme is Just Dance, featuring the next generation of “our next skater won a gold medal at STARSkate provincials,” and “a silver medallist at STARSkate provincials” and “placed 10th in level 1 at the Manitoba Winter Games.”

-The Arborg Skating Club secured Bree Langlais from the Selkirk Figure Skating Club to guest skate.
-Langlais placed fifth at the Skate Manitoba Sectionals in Senior Women this season.
+The Arborg Skating Club secured Bree Langlais from the Selkirk Figure Skating Club their guest skater, who placed fifth at the Skate Manitoba Sectionals in Senior Women this season.

-STARSkaters will skate their free programs and group number to music that will get your toes tapping and fingers snapping.
+STARSkaters will perform free programs and group number to music that’ll get your toes tapping and fingers snapping.
 Skaters who are sure to entertain are Sarah Jensen, Natasha English, Eva Jensen, Olivia Orbanski, Kayla Weik, and Jenica Sul.
 These skaters are planning programs to Madonna’s Vogue, Pink Panther, Black Swan, Micheal Jackson’s Thriller, Tango, and New York, New York.

 CanSkate, STARSkate, and Rising STAR skaters will perform numbers to the Jitterbug, a Conga Line, Hula, YMCA, 1960s Go Go Dance, Footloose, and more.

-The ice show starts at 7 p.m., and arrive early for a good seat.
-And don’t skip out early.
-The last number is the Macarena.
-Relive the 1990s and get those arms ready!
+The ice show starts at 7 p.m., and arrive early for a prime seat.
+And don’t leave too soon.
+The final number is the Macarena.
+Relive the 1990s and have your arms ready!